ansys/pyaedt/doc/source/User_guide/extensions.rst

 Open source toolkits are available at application level.
 They are complex workflows where backend and frontend are split.
-They are also fully documented and unit tested.
+They are also fully documented and tested.

-Find the links below:
+Here are some links to existing toolkits:
 - Hfss: `Antenna Wizard <https://github.com/ansys/pyaedt-toolkits-antenna>`_.
 - Maxwell 3D: `Magnet Segmentation Wizard <https://github.com/ansys/magnet-segmentation-toolkit>`_.